nathanstrongmanSP/Tampermonkey/README.md

 # Tamper Monkey Scripts
 *A collection of custom scripts for Tamper Monkey, see below for descriptions.*

+Team Colors and Dashboard require that the "**Team**" column be shown.

 ---
 #### Spiceworks Scripts
 - **SpiceworksCleanup.user.js** - *Removes ads, logos and fills Ticket box to window width.*